noirscape/SwitchGuideOLD/sdcard.md

 3. Copy the `atmosphere` folder from the Atmosphére zip to your SD card.
 4. Copy `fusee-secondary.bin` from the Atmosphére zip to the root of your SD card.
 5. Copy `fusee-primary.bin` to the to the root of your SD card.
-6. Copy `hbmenu.nro` to the root of your SD card.
+6. Copy `hbmenu.nro` from the `nx-hbloader` release to the root of your SD card.
 7. Make a folder called `switch` on the root of your SD card.
 8. Copy `checkpoint.nro` to the `switch` folder.
 9. Extract the `hb-appstore` zip and copy `appstore.nro` to the switch folder.